shikras/d-cube/README.md

 # News
+- [09/22/2023] Our DOD [paper](https://arxiv.org/abs/2307.12813) just got accepted by NeurIPS 2023! :fire:

-[07/25/2023] This toolkit is available on PyPI now.
+- [07/25/2023] This toolkit is available on PyPI now.
 You can install this repo with `pip install ddd-dataset`.

-[07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) of *Exposing the Troublemakers in Described Object Detection*, introducing the DOD task and the $D^3$ dataset, is available on arxiv.
+- [07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) of *Exposing the Troublemakers in Described Object Detection*, introducing the DOD task and the $D^3$ dataset, is available on arxiv.
 Check it out!

-[07/18/2023] We have released our Description Detection Dataset ($D^3$) and the first version of $D^3$ toolbox.
+- [07/18/2023] We have released our Description Detection Dataset ($D^3$) and the first version of $D^3$ toolbox.
 You can download it now for your project.

-[07/14/2023] The [paper](https://arxiv.org/abs/2305.12452) of our GRES has been accepted by ICCV-2023.
+- [07/14/2023] Our GRES [paper](https://arxiv.org/abs/2305.12452) has been accepted by ICCV 2023.

 # Contents
 - [Dataset Highlight](#task-and-dataset-highlight)